-I. Policy
+II.
+Policy

-Governing Principles
+A. Governing Principles

-UTA is committed to providing an educational and work climate that is conducive to the personal and professional development of each individual.
+- 1. The University of Texas at Arlington (UTA or University) is committed to providing an educational and work climate that is conducive to the personal and professional development of each individual.
 The freedoms of speech, expression, and assembly are fundamental rights of all persons and are central to the mission of the University.
 The University will protect the rights of students, faculty members, staff members, and members of the public to assemble, to speak, and to attempt to attract the attention of others, and corresponding rights to hear the speech of others when they choose to listen, and to ignore the speech of others when they choose not to listen.
-The University maintains its right to regulate reasonable time, place and manner restrictions concerning acts of expression and dissent.
+The University maintains its right to regulate reasonable time, place and manner restrictions concerning acts of expression and dissent. - 2.
 Those who choose to observe and/or listen to expressive activities, bear the responsibility of recognizing and honoring the right of free speech.
 Any acts that are disruptive to the normal operations of the University, including classes and University business, or that invade the rights of others will not be allowed.
 Faculty, staff, and students engaging in a disruptive activity may be subject to disciplinary action.
 Any participant in a disruptive activity may face criminal charges.

-Ideas or expressions put forth in expressive activities are not necessarily the views of UTA, its officers, administrators, or leaders, unless otherwise noted.
+3. Ideas or expressions put forth in expressive activities are not necessarily the views of UTA, its officers, administrators, or leaders, unless otherwise noted.